 European Heritage Days are celebrated all over the Continent in order to mark European unity, share stories of common values, and to ensure that the past isn’t forgotten.
-In Berlin they are celebrated in September — and the “Day of the Open Monument” opening day is on September 9.
-This year the motto is “Discover what connects us.”
+In Berlin they are celebrated in September — and the “Day of the Open Monument” opening day is on September 13.
 The purpose is to encourage people to take interest in their heritage and take initiatives to preserve historical monuments.
 Use European Heritage Days to learn more about all the interesting countries and people in Europe.

 European Heritage Days timeline